rbms-bsc/DCRMR/_pages/Notes-on-items/Bound-with.md

 ## 8.25.2 RDA definition and scope

-<a name="8.25.2.1">8.25.2.1</a> *RDA*: An item that is physically combined or joined with an item.
+<a name="8.25.2.1">8.25.2.1</a> An item that is physically combined or joined with an item.

-<a name="8.25.2.2">8.25.2.2</a> *DCRMR elaboration*: use this relationship element to reference the related items bound together subsequent to publication.
+<a name="8.25.2.2">8.25.2.2</a> **DCRMR elaboration**.
+Use this relationship element to reference the related items bound together subsequent to publication.

 <a name="8.25.2.3">8.25.2.3</a> **Related elements**.
 See [Issued with](/DCRMR/other-notes/Issued-with/) for items issued together by the publisher on the same carrier.